toolsforteachers/slate/source/includes/_learner.md

 ```
 Retrieves learner assessents, most recent first.
 Includes additional fields to help UI display:

 1. `mark`.
-The score as a representation of the rubric.
+The score as a representation of the rating scale.

 2. `out_of`.
-The highest achievable score as a representation of the rubric.
+The highest achievable score as a representation of the rating scale.

 3. `objective_attributes`.
 The complete attribute set for the objective